-Indiana is one of 23 states that are fully compliant with the REAL ID Act (It is called the Secure ID in Indiana).
+Indiana is fully compliant with the REAL ID Act (It is called the Secure ID in Indiana).
 When the new law goes into effect on October 1, 2020, you will need to make sure that your license meets the standard.
 A Secure Indiana ID has a star in the top right corner.
 When you renew your license, make sure you understand what additional forms of identification you will need to have a license that meets the new federal guidelines, http://www.in.gov/bmv/2953.htm.

 How does it affect other states?

-If you live in a state that is non-compliant with the REAL ID Act you will have to use another form of identification accepted by TSA (Passport or Passport Card, Global Entry card, U.S. military ID, airline or airport-issued ID, federally recognized tribal-issued photo ID) after January 22, 2018.
-To check to see if your state is compliant with the REAL ID Act click here.
+If your driver license is issued by a state that is non-compliant with the REAL ID Act you will have to use another form of identification accepted by TSA (Passport or Passport Card, Global Entry card, U.S. military ID, airline or airport-issued ID, federally recognized tribal-issued photo ID) after January 22, 2018.
+To check to see if your state is compliant with the REAL ID Act click the map below.

 Comments are closed.